The legal situation in the field of social security following the United Kingdom's withdrawal from the EU (Brexit).

 The agreement will not enter into force as long as the FMOPA is applicable between Switzerland and the United Kingdom.
 Currently, the FMOPA and Regulations (EC) No 883/2004 and No 987/2009 are still applicable between Switzerland and the United Kingdom.
 They will continue to apply during a transitional period.
 This transitional period will only be definitive when the EU and the United Kingdom approve the withdrawal agreement.
 This process is still pending.

-If the EU and the United Kingdom cannot reach an agreement and a withdrawal occurs, the acquired social security rights will nevertheless remain protected under the FMOPA.
-For this scenario, the agreement on citizens' rights negotiated between Switzerland and the United Kingdom shall apply mutatis mutandis.
+If the EU and the United Kingdom cannot reach an agreement and a withdrawal occurs, the acquired social security rights under the FMOPA will nevertheless remain protected.
+For this scenario, the agreement on citizens' rights negotiated between Switzerland and the United Kingdom shall apply from the exit date.

 Main elements of the Agreement between Switzerland and the United Kingdom on the Rights of Citizens in the field of Social Security